What is on in Bergen this Summer?

 The Cultural Agenda

-Although more than sixty festivals take place each year, the Bergen International Festival 2019 is certainly one of the biggest.
+Although more than sixty festivals take place each year, the Bergen International Festival 2022 is certainly one of the biggest.
 Featuring a wide range of local artists, this colorful festival consists of a wide range of performances such as ballet, music, dance and performing arts.
 In fact, there are more than four hundred events and the festival lasts for just over two weeks.
-As always, the classical music program is extensive, but another highlight includes Angélique Kidjo (from Benin) who performs her afro-funk version of Talking Heads' classic album Remain in Light.
+As always, the classical music program is extensive.
 Full program here.

 Nattjazz concentrates on showcasing a variety of jazz-related artists in Norway.
 At the same time, there is also an element of rock and jazz music at the festival and the popularity of this event continues to grow every year.
 What’s more, Nattjazz is known as the longest jazz festival in the north of Europe and takes place across eight days at the end of May.
-Homepage.
+Check out the NattJazz homepage.

 Bergen is surrounded by stunning scenery and some truly impressive peaks.
 At the same time, the foothills are just as beautiful and the perfect place for enjoying this hiking festival.
 Taking in seven mountains including Mount Fløyen and Mount Lyderhorn, this mountain hiking festival takes place in May and provides the ideal opportunity to experience the outdoors around Bergen.
-Needless to say, this encounter requires time and runs between 630am and 5pm on May 26.
+Needless to say, this encounter requires time and runs between 630am and 5pm.